 1. Blenheim Palace, Oxfordshire

-We simply had to mention Blenheim, the sprawling Oxfordshire estate that was built for John Churchill, 1st Duke of Marlborough.
+When listing Britain’s best stately homes, we simply had to mention Blenheim, the sprawling Oxfordshire estate that was built for John Churchill, 1st Duke of Marlborough.
 The palace was built on land gifted to Churchill by Queen Anne.
 Anne also awarded him £240,000 for his victory over the French in the War of the Spanish Succession.

 It was at Blenheim almost two centuries later that one of the duke’s descendants, Sir Winston Churchill, was born.
 The future prime minister even chose to propose to Clementine Hozier here, by the Temple of Diana, in 1908.